HSA or FSA?

 - That amount is then broken down to equal amounts to be taken from your paychecks.
 This lowers your taxable income (a pre-tax benefit).

-- Money can only be used for medical expenses (to avoid paying a penalty on the withdrawal).
-You don’t not pay tax (or penalty) on this money when it is used for an appropriate medical expense.
+- Money can only be used for medical expenses.
+You don’t not pay tax on this money when it is used for an appropriate medical expense.

 Okay, so this is basically all the same info you’ll get from your employer.
 Here’s my take on them…